jtpereyda/boofuzz/docs/user/monitors.rst

 this holds true especially for embedded devices.
 Boofuzz provides three main monitor implementations:

-- *ProcessMonitor*, a Monitor that collects debug info from process on Windows and Unix.
+- :class:`ProcessMonitor <boofuzz.monitors.ProcessMonitor>`, a Monitor that collects debug info from process on Windows and Unix.
 It also can restart the target process and detect segfaults.
-- *NetworkMonitor*, a Monitor that passively captures network traffic via PCAP and attaches it to the testcase log.
+- :class:`NetworkMonitor <boofuzz.monitors.NetworkMonitor>`, a Monitor that passively captures network traffic via PCAP and attaches it to the testcase log.
-- *CallbackMonitor*, which is used to implement the callbacks that can be supplied to the Session class.
+- :class:`CallbackMonitor <boofuzz.monitors.CallbackMonitor>`, which is used to implement the callbacks that can be supplied to the Session class.

 Monitor Interface (IMonitor)